Shih Tzu Age to Human Years (Age Chart & Life Stages)

 • Vision, hearing, or memory may change

 Not all seniors act the same.
 Some 12-year-old Shih Tzus still act young, while others need extra help earlier.
+If behavior changes show up with age, this Shih Tzu training guide can help you adjust routines gently for older dogs.

 Understanding these stages helps you: